 Safety features such as ABS (Anti Lock Braking System) and Airbags available as an option across the range.

 Build quality could have been better; doors shut with a clang - feel slightly flimsy.

 Jerky shifts on the AMT.
 Not as smooth as a conventional automatic.

-Both engine options best suited to the city; feels underpowered on the highway.
+Petrol engine best suited to the city; feels underpowered on the highway.

 Stand Out Features

 AMT gearbox makes it super convenient to use inside the city.

 Maruti’s widespread after sales network, there’s simply no beating them at assuring peace of mind.

 The Celerio is a neutral car, that won’t offend you nor please.
 It will go about its work in a manner that will ensure peace of mind.
 Couple that with Maruti’s fantastic service support network, and you have a near perfect ownership experience.

 "The Celerio is a neutral car, that won’t offend you nor please."